Caching with ASP.NET Core

 });

-Since memory isn’t infinite, you want to limit the number of items stored in the cache.
-Use SizeLimit.
-It is the maximum number of “slots” or “places” the cache can hold.
-Also, you need to tell how many “places” a cache entry takes when stored.
+Since memory isn’t infinite, we need to limit the number of items stored in the cache.
+Let’s use SizeLimit.
+It sets the number of “slots” or “places” the cache can hold.
+Also, we need to tell how many “places” a cache entry takes when stored.
 More on that later!

-Next, let’s use the decorator pattern to add caching to the existing SettingsService without modifying it.
+Next, let’s use the decorator pattern to add caching to the existing SlowService without modifying it.

-To do that, create a new CachedSettingsService.
-It should inherit from the same interface as SettingsService.
+To do that, let’s create a new CachedSlowService.
+It should inherit from the same interface as SlowService.
 That’s the trick!

-Also, you need a constructor receiving IMemoryCache and ISettingsService.
-This last parameter will hold a reference to the existing SettingService.
+The CachedSlowService needs a constructor receiving IMemoryCache and ISlowService.
+This last parameter will hold a reference to the existing SlowService.

 {